+Solar Panel Calculators are Useful Tools to Determine if Going Solar Makes Financial Sense.
 They can determine how much sunlight an area receives yearly, evaluate the energy production potential of a solar power installation on your roof and give you an idea of your annual energy savings.
 The best solar power calculators will provide an estimate for the energy savings you could have with a system sized to your roof and energy needs, and shows you available incentives and rebates in your region.
-Solar panel calculators are a great way to help homeowners weigh the costs of a solar installation against their potential savings.
+There are many solar power pros and cons, and solar panel calculators are a great way to help homeowners weigh the costs of a solar installation against their potential savings.

 Solar panel calculators need the following information to provide accurate results: